marcus-grant/dots-neovim/README.md

 ## References

+* [Documentation on Lazy Plugins][lazy-plugs-me]
 * [NeoVim IDE Series Index by Shaik Zahid][neovim-ide-idx-zahid]
   * A lot of this is based on the tips in this series.

 <!-- Hidden Reference Link Sources -->
+[lazy-plugs-me]: ./doc/lazy-plugins.md "Documentation on Lazy Plugins"
 [neovim-ide-idx-zahid]: https://medium.com/@shaikzahid0713/the-neovim-series-32163eb1f5d0 "NeoVim IDE Series by Shaik Zahid"